 Practicing self-care isn’t always easy.
 Most of us are crazy busy, have stressful jobs, or are too consumed with technology to make time for ourselves.
 Me-time is usually last on the agenda.
 Worse, we can sometimes feel guilty about taking the time required to take care of ourselves.
 So getting started with self-care can be challenging.
 In my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL, I teach folks how to find time and make space for self-care.
 But here are some additional tips that you won't find in the book to get you started with your self-care.

 How Do You Engage in Self-Care?

 Fortunately, there are many things you can do to engage in self-care.
-To start, take this well-being quiz to learn which self-care strategies may be especially helpful for you.
-You can also read about self-care strategies, join self-care programs, or work with a coach or therapist who can help support your progress.
-No matter which approach you choose, the goal is to figure out which self-care strategies work best for you, learn how to use these strategies, and implement them in your regular routine so you can boost your well-being not only today but forever.
+You can read about self-care strategies, join self-care programs, or work with a coach or therapist who can help support your progress.
+No matter what you choose, the goal is to figure out which self-care strategies work best for you, learn how to use these strategies, and implement them in your regular routine so you can boost your well-being not only today but forever.

 Here are 12 ways to get started with your self-care.

 1. Make sleep part of your self-care routine.

 Sleep can have a huge effect on how you feel both emotionally and physically.
 Not getting enough can even cause major health issues.
 But stress and other distractions can wreak havoc on our sleep.